OpenNTI/nti.app.products.zapier/docs/initial_api.rst

 ``DeliveryAttemptRequest``
     :url: Url used as the target to send the request.
-    :method: Method used to send the request to the target url, e.g. ``POST``.
+    :method: The HTTP method used to send the request to the target url, e.g. ``POST``.
     :headers: Headers supplied in the request.
     :body: The body supplied for the request.
     :CreatedTime: When the request was made (ISO formatted date).